 Originally planned to star Fred Astaire and Judy Garland after their success together in Easter Parade (1948), but when Garland's addiction to over-the-counter drugs spiraled out of control, producer Arthur Freed replaced her with Ginger Rogers.
 The original title of the film was supposed to be "You Made Me Love You", after a hit song of Garland's.

 Mahlon Hamilton made an uncredited appearance as a doorman.
-He had been making movies for years, way back in 1919 starring as Jarvis Pendelton in Daddy-Long-Legs (1919).
-Six years after this film Fred Astaire went on to play the same role
+He had been making movies for decades, and in 1919 starred as Jarvis Pendelton in Daddy-Long-Legs (1919).
+Six years after this film Fred Astaire went on to play the same role.